Known as the Circus Agonalis in Roman times, the Stadium of Domitian was built by Emperor Titus Flavius Domitianus to hold athletic events.

 You don’t need to take any printouts.

-All you have to do is show the ticket on your smartphone on the day of your visit and walk into the Stadium of Domitian.
+Show the e-ticket on your smartphone on the day of your visit and walk into the Stadium.

 Stadium of Domitian tickets

-With this ticket, you get access to the Stadium of Domitian with a physical audio guide that needs to be collected at the ticket office.
+With this ticket, you get access to the Stadium with a physical audio guide that needs to be collected at the ticket office.

 The audio guide is available in Dutch, English, French, German, Italian, Portuguese, Russian, and Spanish.

-Discover this subterranean space and learn about the famous sports played in ancient times.
+Discover this underground space and learn about the famous sports played in ancient times.

 Disabled Visitors + Carer (with a valid proof): Free Entry